monokrome/monokro.me/README.md

             production/ *contains minified scripts for production*
         views/ *contains our views for both server and client* src/ *contains all server-side source code*
-    server.js *bootstarts coffee-script and requires ./src/app*
+    	stylesheets/ *contains .styl files for preprocessing CSS using Stylus syntax* server.js *bootstarts coffee-script and requires ./src/app*
     package.json *describes package dependancies and other metadata*